 With the holidays approaching, I can not think of a better time to round up your family and friends and venture outdoors for a magical skating experience.
 Check out the Forbes’ recently published list of The Country’s Most Magical Ice Rinks.
 If you’re traveling or expecting family/friends visiting for the holidays and will be near one of these rinks, then you should definitely make plans to enjoy some bonding time with your loved ones while also getting a great workout.

 As you may have guessed, one of the top destinations on the list is the iconic Rink at Rockefeller Center in NYC.
 It is THE place to be during the holiday season and what could be more fun than to skate in front of the famous Christmas tree, dubbed “a holiday beacon for New Yorkers and visitors alike.”
 Nothing can match the beautiful backdrop of the tree, the monumental sculpture of Prometheus, the surrounding spectacular Manhattan skyscrapers, and the thousands of gathered tourists looking down on you at the rink regardless of how well you skate.
 I still remember my parents taking me there when I first started learning to skate at 7 yrs old and it was such an incredible experience.
 I learned from reading the Forbes article that you can make advance admissions reservations for a VIP experience at a day and time of your choosing without having to wait hours on the long lines, https://therinkatrockcenter.com.
-I will for sure plan to go back again soon with my friends and definitely choose this convenient VIP experience option.
+I never knew that and will for sure plan to go back again soon with my friends and definitely choose this convenient VIP experience option.

 It’s not the holidays without skating so go out and enjoy a classic tradition and make some magical memories with family and friends!